 Having finalized my visual system, I used it to create 4 different spreads containing the text from the interviews and stories I had gathered for this project.
 This GIF file contains the various different layouts I experimented with.

-Table of Contents/Cover Experimentation
+Table of Contents Experimentation